tkhan2021/ELK-Stack-Project/README.md

 # ELK-Stack-Project-I

 Tanveer Khan 04/03/2021 SMU Cybersecurity Boot Camp

-This is a repository containing details of the ELK Stack Project.
+This is a collection of Linux scripts and Ansible scripts from my Cybersecurity Bootcamp class.

-The files in this repository were used to configure the network depicted below.
+Most of the scripts are used to configure cloud servers with different docker containers.

+The final setup was 4 servers running vulnerable DVWA containers along with a JumpBox and a server running an ELK Stack container.